plexus/yaks/yaks/README.md

 end
 ```

-CURIEs are not explicitly supported (yet), but it's possible to use them with some effort, see `examples/hal01.rb` for an example.
+CURIEs are not explicitly supported (yet), but it's possible to use
+them with some manual effort.

-The line between a singular resource and a collection is fuzzy in HAL.
-To stick close to the spec you're best to create your own singular types that represent collections, rather than rendering a top level CollectionResource.
+The line between a singular resource and a collection is fuzzy in
+HAL.
+To stick close to the spec you're best to create your own
+singular types that represent collections, rather than rendering a top
+level CollectionResource.

+### HTML

+The hypermedia format *par excellence*.
+Yaks can generate a version of
+your API, including links and forms, that is usable straight from a
+standard web browser.
+This allows API interactions to be developed and
+tested independent from any client application.

+If you let Yaks handle your content type negotiation (i.e. pass it the
+rack env, and honour the content type it detects, see
+[integration](#integration), simply opening a browser and pointing it
+at your API entry point should do the trick.

 ### JSON-API

+The JSON-API spec has evolved since the Yaks formatter was
+implemented.
+It is also not the most suitable format for Yaks
+feature-set due to its strong convention-driven nature and weak
+support for hypermedia.

+If you would like to see better JSON-API support, get in touch.
+We
+might be able to work something out.

 ```ruby
 default_format :json_api
 ```

-JSON-API has no concept of outbound links, so these will not be rendered.
-Instead the key will be inferred from the mapper class name by default.
+JSON-API has no concept of outbound links, so these will not be
+rendered.
+Instead the key will be inferred from the mapper class name
+by default.
 This can be changed per mapper:

 ```ruby
 class AnimalMapper